nxexox/backends-boilerplate/README.md

-# backends-boilerplate
+# Boilerplates for python frameworks
-Boilerplates for python projects/frameworks from docker images.
+All instructions are in the appropriate folders.